psaia/prompt-ai.vim/README.md

 * Commands to clear history and cache

+> [!TIP]
-This plugin focuses solely on one thing: on-the-fly Vim configuration.
+> This plugin focuses solely on one thing: on-the-fly Vim configuration.

-If you're looking for AI-powered file editing or manipulation, check out [vim-ai](https://github.com/madox2/vim-ai).
+> If you're looking for AI-powered file editing or manipulation, check out [vim-ai](https://github.com/madox2/vim-ai).

 ---